From Star Trek: Theurgy Wiki

 Most of them had little to no experience with a species turned Borg then back again.
 It made people fearful and mistrusting of her and affected her socially.
 While in the Academy she stuck to herself for the most part, never developing any close friendships or other relationships.
 It was something she missed about Voyager, though she hid that aspect quite well by acting indifferent to it, something she still carries with her to this day.

 When she finished with the Academy, she was transferred to work on Starbase 84 where she is now residing.
 For the most part she keeps to herself, that deep sense of mistrust by her peers still lingering over her.
+She defected to the USS Theurgy after the Battle of Starbase 84.
+She later died during the Battle of the Apertures, where she failed to resist the siren call of the Collective, and tried to attack Jennifer Dewitt.
+She was shot dead by Dewitt and Masuda Yukimura.

 Six tried her best to emulate Seven of Nine in many ways, but despite her looking up to her in a way that she does this, she was very different from her.
 For one, she was far more emotional than Seven was.
 Her time spent in the Academy was disheartening for her, and she yearned to be accepted once again by her peers, and to be able to have that social aspect that she rather enjoyed.